CodeIgniter-TW/CodeIgniter-UserGuide/source/installation/upgrade_300.rst

 	automatically overwritten when global XSS filtering is turned on.

 *************************************************
-Step 12: Check for potential XSS issues with URIs
+步驟 12: Check for potential XSS issues with URIs
 *************************************************

 The :doc:`URI Library <../libraries/uri>` used to automatically convert